OsherElhadad/WhatsAppAndroid/README.md

 ## Add Contact Activity

  * You can add a contact by filling the desigred contact username, nickname and server.
+ * Note that the contact server should be in localhost:<port> formant and not 10.0.2.2:<port> format.

 ## Chat Activity
 * You can send text messages by clicking on send button.
 You can't send an empty message.

+  ## Settings Activity
+  In this activity -
+* You can set the theme to light or dark.
+* You can see and change the server and the port.